bibekanandadatta/JHU-Dissertation-Template/README.md

 - If you do not like the default font of this template (Latin Modern Roman), you can try a different font or combination of fonts.
 However, you should be careful about having consistent typesetting, especially between math and text.
 [Follow this old discussion on StackExchange to learn more about fonts in LaTeX](https://tex.stackexchange.com/questions/59702/suggest-a-nice-font-family-for-my-basic-latex-template-text-and-math).
   - This TUG page lists [fonts that provide math support](https://tug.org/FontCatalogue/mathfonts.html).
 But Overleaf may not have all of the packages listed there, and some of the packages may raise conflict with other packages that are already loaded.
 You can try and figure out which works best for you.
   - The font package has been loaded using the `\usepackage{\FontPackage}` command in the `DOCUMENT FORMATTING` section of the preamble.
 Depending on the Font you choose, you may have to add additional options/ packages (follow the above webpage) and simply changing the `\FontPackage` variable may not work.

+- Macros related to the title page items are defined in the `TITLE PAGE MACROS` section and the details are given below.

 - Some essential macros related to different redefined environments are available `OTHER MACROS` (will be discussed below).